leedtan/SparklesSunshinePuppies/README.md

   kycd_hour_mapreduce.py
   ```

- > All the plots scripts and notebooks are in the folder "plots"
+ > All the plots scripts and notebooks are in the folder "plots".

+ > Datasets are all processed on Dumbo server with Pyspark mapreduce.